rheehot/rx-player/doc/api/videoThumbnailLoader.md

 The promise does not only rejects when setting thumbnail has failed.
 There are some cases where the thumbnail loader decides not to load.
 Here is a list of every failure code (``error.code``) :
+- NO_MANIFEST : No manifest available on current RxPlayer instance.
-- NO_TRACK : In the manifest you've given, there are either no period or no representation to get video chunks.
+- NO_TRACK : In the player manifest, there are either no period or no representation to get video chunks.
 - NO_INIT_DATA : The chosen track does not have an init data, so it can't be buffered.